 Investments by a Fund in other investment companies, including ETFs, will be subject to the limitations of the 1940 Act.
-Pursuant to Rule 12d1-4 and procedures approved by the Board, a Fund may invest in ETFs beyond the limits contained in the 1940 Act.
+Pursuant to Rule 12d1-4 and procedures approved by the Board, a Fund may invest in other investment companies beyond the limits contained in the 1940 Act, subject to certain conditions imposed by Rule 12d1-4 including limits on control and voting of acquired funds' shares, evaluations and findings by investment advisers, fund investment agreements and limits on most three-tier fund structures.